Spatially Adapted First and Second Order Regularization for Image Reconstruction: From an Image Surface Perspective: Introduction

-Since images are comprised of multiple objects at different scales, it is more reasonable to use spatially varying variables instead of constant values.
-Possible small $\lambda$ or $\alpha$ is better in preserving the fine details in the images, while large $\lambda$ or $\alpha$ is good at achieving the smoothness in the homogeneous regions.
-Bertalm{\'\i}o \emph{et al.} \cite{bertalmio2003tv} proposed a variant TV restoration model using a set of $\{\lambda_i\}_{i=1}^r$ with each one corresponding to a region set $\{{\rm{\Omega}}_i\}_{i=1}^r$ of the image, where $\{{\rm{\Omega}}_i\}_{i=1}^r$ can be obtained by simple segmentation algorithms.
-Almansa \emph{et al.} \cite{almansa2008tv} further developed the idea in \cite{bertalmio2003tv} by using local variance estimation for obtaining $\lambda(x):{\rm{\Omega}}\rightarrow\mathbb R$ without involving the segmentation in the process.
+Because images are comprised of multiple objects at different scales, it is more reasonable to use spatially varying variables instead of constant values.
+Bertalm{\'\i}o \emph{et al.} \cite{bertalmio2003tv} proposed a variant TV restoration model using a set of $\{\lambda_i\}_{i=1}^r$ with each one corresponding to a region set $\{{\mathrm{\Omega}}_i\}_{i=1}^r$ of the image, where $\{{\mathrm{\Omega}}_i\}_{i=1}^r$ can be obtained by simple segmentation algorithms.
+Almansa \emph{et al.} \cite{almansa2008tv} further developed the idea in \cite{bertalmio2003tv} by using local variance estimation for obtaining $\lambda(x):{\mathrm{\Omega}}\rightarrow\mathbb R$ without involving the segmentation in the process.
 Gilboa \emph{et al.} \cite{gilboa2006variational} designed a pyramidal structure-texture decomposition of images, which isolated the noise and then estimated the spatially varying constraints based on local variance measures.
-Li \emph{et al.} \cite{li2010multiplicative} extended this approach to Aubert-Aujol (AA) model for multiplicative noise removal.
 Dong \emph{et al.} \cite{dong2011automated} improved the local variance estimator for $\lambda(x)$ and update it automatically in a multi-scale TV scheme for removing Gaussian-distributed noise.
-The spatially adaptive regularization parameters was extended into the multi-scale vectorial ${\rm L}^{\tau}$-TV framework \cite{dong2011multi} for color image restoration, which recover more texture details than classical color image restoration method \cite{wen2008efficient}.
 Chung \emph{et al.} \cite{chung2016learning} used a bilevel optimization approach in function space for the choice of spatially dependent regularization parameter for \eqref{ROF}.
 In the case of impulsive noise, Hinterm{\"u}ller and Rincon-Camacho \cite{hintermuller2010expected} proposed to develop the TVL1 model with spatially adapted regularization parameters based on local expected absolute value estimation for enhancing the image details and preserving the image edge.
-Another branch of these methods pursues a spatially varying $\alpha(x):{\rm{\Omega}}\rightarrow\mathbb R$ for \eqref{wROF}, which are also known as weighted TV.
+Another branch of these methods pursues a spatially varying $\alpha(x):{\mathrm{\Omega}}\rightarrow\mathbb R$ for \eqref{wROF}, which are also known as weighted TV.
 Strong and Chan \cite{strong2003edge} considered $\alpha(x)$ as a spatially adapted weight in TV regularization to remove smaller-scaled noise while leaving lager-scaled features essentially intact.
-Yuan \emph{et al.} \cite{yuan2012multiframe} proposed a spatially weighted TV model in multiframe super-resolution reconstruction for efficiently reducing the staircase artifacts and preserving the edge information.
-Liu \emph{et al.} \cite{liu2012adaptive} presented an adaptive-weighted TV minimization algorithm for sparse-view low-dose CT image reconstruction, where the corresponding weights can be adaptively adjusted by the local image-intensity gradient for preserving the edge details.
-Langer \cite{langer2017automated} realized the automated parameter selection of \eqref{wROF} based on the discrepancy principal.
+Yuan \emph{et al.} \cite{yuan2012multiframe} proposed a spatially weighted TV model in multi-frame super-resolution reconstruction for efficiently reducing the staircase effect and preserving the edge information.
+Langer \cite{langer2017automated} realized the automated parameter selection of \eqref{wROF} based on the discrepancy principle.
 Recently, Hinterm{\"u}ller \emph{et al.} \cite{hintermuller2017optimal1,hintermuller2017optimal2} computed the spatially adaptive weights for \eqref{wROF} using a bilevel optimization approach.